 - When you have finished using the grill, wait for the coals to cool completely or extinguish them with water before discarding.
 NEVER put hot or warm coals in a trash bin.

 - Lighter fluid and matches can not be left outside for small children to play with.

 Residents are permitted to have a business within their apartment as long as it follows these conditions:

-- is approved by the Residence Life Office located in Turner Hall and
+- It is approved by the Residence Life Office located in Turner Hall.

-- does not violate any polices of the rental contract for University Villages.
+- It does not violate any polices of the rental contract for University Villages.

 Decorations & Apartment Displays